 There has always been a paid option for FaceApp, but it originally didn't offer many more features over the free version of the app.
-There's a new update now called FaceApp 2.0 that brings further style and beauty filters, but you'll need to pay to access them.
+The app has been updated to FaceApp 3.4 with even more style and beauty filters, but you'll need to pay to access them.

 The new filters will allow you to smooth out your skin tone, give yourself facial hair or even give yourself a more dramatic kawaii look.